googleapis/google-cloud-java/java-gkebackup/README.md

 ## Transport

-Backup for GKE uses gRPC for the transport layer.
+Backup for GKE API uses gRPC for the transport layer.

 ## Supported Java Versions